nqazimn/ETL_netflix_movie_db/README.md

 ## Background
 While there is a lot of information available on starring actors and movie directors and producers, not a lot of spotlight is offered to the people working behind the scenes, such as stuntpersons, writers, sound technicians etc.

 In this _fictional_ project, the [Writer's Guild of America (WGA)](https://www.wga.org/) wants to analyze the number and frequency of writers who have worked on various movies all around the globe.
-Our two-man team was tasked with the ETL phase of the project, which was to create a relational database of movie revenuess, budgets and writers attached to each movie.
+Our two-man team was tasked with the ETL phase of the project, which was to create a relational database of movie revenues, budgets and writers attached to each movie.

 ## Data Sources
 The data was acquired via [Kaggle](https://www.kaggle.com/) in a `.csv` format from the followng links:-